KLaheyWard/Time_Tracker/README.md

 ### Another note
-- As (primarily) React developer, not sure if I like python UI code much...
+- As a (primarily) React developer, not sure if I like python UI code much...
 Who said that? 👀